 - SEPA guidance encouraging early regulator engagement

-The above speakers will then participate in a panel Q&A discussion, with questions taken from the audience.
+The above speakers will then participate in a panel Q&A discussion with questions taken from the audience, exploring the following points:

 - Reviewing the current legal and regulatory guidance relating to waste and how it needs to change to enable better waste management and reuse: